vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

   - Tenant notifications: Includes custom end user notifications for branding and to set a different From address to an internal mailbox

 - Who receives the simulated phishing message and on what schedule
-  - All users or specific users and groups (dynamic distribution groups are not supported)
+  - All users* or specific users and groups (dynamic distribution groups are not supported)
+    - *All users are all mailboxes (user and shared) and resources (room and equipment) in Exchange Online
   - Supported groups: distribution and mail-enabled security groups

 ## The best practices of a simulation are:
-- Target users: Include all users in your organization
+- Target users: Include all users in your organization (Assuming all user mailboxes are licensed for Microsoft Defender Plan 2)
   - If you want to target a specific department, you could import a CSV containing all the members of that department.
 To do this, run the following command in Graph PowerShell:
 ```
 Get-MgUser -All -Property "Department,UserPrincipalname" | Where-Object {$_.Department -eq "DepartmentNameHere"} | Select-Object UserPrincipalname | Export-CSV -Path <PATH> -NoTypeInformation